HistoryPolitics

 Frank Wills – The Guard that Discovered the Watergate Break-in

-Born on February 4, 1948, in Savannah, Georgia, Frank Wills was raised by a single mother, Marjorie Wills.
-Sometime in 1953, Marjorie and her son moved to her hometown of North Augusta, South Carolina.
-After dropping out of Jefferson High School at the age of seventeen, Frank joined Job Corps, a federal employment-training program that was part of President Lyndon Johnson’s War on Poverty initiative.
-He was sent to live at a men’s center in Battle Creek, Michigan.
-There, he developed vocational skills that enabled him to secure employment in 1968 as an assembly line operator at the Ford Motor Company and later at Chrysler Motors.
+Born on February 4, 1948, in Savannah, Georgia, Frank Wills was raised by his mother, Marjorie Wills, a single parent.
+In 1953, the family moved to North Augusta, South Carolina, where Marjorie had grown up.
+Wills left Jefferson High School at the age of 17 and joined Job Corps, a federal program aimed at providing vocational training to disadvantaged youth.
+This opportunity took him to Battle Creek, Michigan, where he acquired skills that enabled him to secure employment at major automotive companies like Ford Motor Company and Chrysler Motors in the late 1960s.

 Related posts